 You’re required to have a Spill Prevention, Control, and Countermeasure (SPCC) Plan if your facility stores more than 1,320 gallons of petroleum products above ground.
 This includes gasoline, diesel and even vegetable oil and cooking oils.
 As part of this plan, EHS managers need to make sure their teams perform a monthly inspection, and carrying that out requires a good SPCC inspection form.

-We’ve provided two free downloadable sample SPCC inspection forms in Word format, so you can edit the monthly inspection checklist for your facility.
+We’ve provided a free downloadable sample SPCC inspection form in Word format, so you can edit the monthly inspection checklist for your facility.

 Many SPCC inspection templates are organized by types of things: tanks, drums, etc.